Is there still a need for an independent real estate website when property listing portals dominate search engine results pages anyway?

 Compared to a (limited) profile page, your website allows you to draw attention to what makes you different—your specific capabilities and strengths.

 How can you draw attention to your awesome listings without an independent real estate website?

 While prospects can certainly find all your listings on such platforms, the reality is those listings are competing with numerous attractive offers and their corresponding agents.

-There’s also no real impetus – at this point – to limit their search to listings to those held by one specific agent.
+There’s also no real impetus – at this point – for prospects to limit their search with listings held by one specific agent.

 If you can get them on your website, though, then that’s a prime opportunity to show what you have on offer (in one place) without all the added competition.

 Perhaps you want to become the go-to guy for real estate in your city.
-Maybe you want to be known as the expert on certain neighbourhoods.
+Maybe you want to be known as the expert for a certain neighbourhood.